stormsson/stormsson.github.io/_posts/2022-01-12-nft-ownership-overview.md

 Where I live, if you buy a house you MUST have a third party notary that will certify the change of ownership.

-Now again, let's say we meet and I make a masterfully crafted copy of your house contract with my name on it.
+Let's say I make a masterfully crafted copy of your house contract with my name on it.

 Am I the owner of the house now ?